MercersKitchen/RPi-Unboxing/README.md

   X $ sudo su
   X $ exit
   ```
+  - Cleaner output
+  - Note: typing `sudo` when already at root does nothing, redundant
 - [] Install X11VNC on RPi to use with TightVNC Viewer over Local LAN Connection
   - For TightVNC Viewer Instructions for a Windows OS, see <a href="https://github.com/MercersKitchen/BYOD#tightvnc">Mercer's Kitchen BYOD Repository</a>, and <a href="https://github.com/MercersKitchen/BYOD/tree/master/TightVNC">TightVNC Viewing .exe downloadable</a>
   - Installation of TightVNC Server on RPi (CAUTION: RPi must be secured with unique username and password already)